Nejapa de Madero

 Nejapa de Madero is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Yautepec District in the east of the Sierra Sur Region, not far from the main highway between Oaxaca, Oaxaca and Salina Cruz.

 The name "Nejapa" means "ash water".

+Geography

 The municipality covers an area of 370 km2 at an altitude of 660 meters above sea level.

 The climate is warm, with rain in summer and autumn.

 Tree include pine and oak, and fruits such as papaya, melon, watermelon, tomatoes, peppers, banana, mango, orange, lemon and sapota grow here.

 Wild fauna include deer, coyote, rabbits, costoche, raccoon, badger, opossum, iguana, dove, squirrels, eagles, hawk and vulture.